The Blue Garlic Surprise

-An hour before the pot was to finish, I added the pressed garlic and sliced kielbasa and folded them in.
+An hour before the pot was finished, I added the pressed garlic and sliced kielbasa and folded them in.
 Immediately, I began to see a few bright blue-green bits of color in the pot.
 As I stirred the pot, more began to appear.
 Soon, the pot contents were lavishly sprinkled with shocking, almost neon-like, blue-green, confetti-looking bits.
-I started picking them out and putting them in a small dish, but soon gave up.
-It seemed the more I removed, the more appeared.
+I started picking them out and putting them in a small dish but soon gave up.
+It seemed the more I removed, the more it appeared.

 It took a few minutes for me to realize that the garish blue-green material was pressed garlic that had gone through a color transformation.
 Suddenly, a long-forgotten memory began to surface about making copper sulfate crystals in my high school chemistry class.
 The color sprinkled around the cabbage and kraut in the pot looked somewhat like the color of those crystals, only a bit more green, in fact, much the color of the corrosion that can appear at the junction of a car battery and its terminal.

 Never in my cooking life had garlic turned blue-green, but never had I cooked my family’s original kielbasa and cabbage dish with sauerkraut, either.
 I suspected the color change had something to do with the acid in the kraut and whatever chemicals were in the garlic.

 This term is a misnomer because multipyrrole production in garlic, the process that turns garlic shades of blue and green, has nothing to do with restoring freshness, aligning with principles of the Green Movement, or exposing garlic to light.

 If you would like more in-depth information on the chemistry behind garlic turning blue, read the excellent article written by The New York Times columnist Harold McGee When Science Sniffs around the Kitchen.
 Scroll down to about the last third of the page.

 How Does Garlic Turn Blue?